dannyli0109/TicTacToe/README.md

   - if the all of the cells are not undefined and did not met the condition of wining, the game draw
 ---
 #### features
-- player can enter name and grid size up to 10 by 10
+- player can enter name and select grid size up to 10 by 10
 - the game keep track of each player's score
 ---
+#### libraries
+- p5js
 #### website
 https://dannyli0109.github.io/TicTacToe/